islomar/katas/fizzbuzz/java/outside-in/README.md

 # FizzBuzz Kata
-Trying outside-in and mockist style.
+Trying outside-in and classicist style (I only mock the IO).

 ## How to run it
 * Run `gradle test`